pretix/pretix-docs/docs/tutorial/products.md

 ### Quotas for tickets

+First, we will edit a quota for our standard and discount tickets.
-We will click the :btn:change: button next to the "regular ticket" quota in the list.
+We will click the :btn::material-pencil-box-outline:: button next to the "regular ticket" quota in the list.
-Since we have renamed our "regular ticket" to "Standard ticket", we are also going to rename this quota to avoid confusion.
+We are also going to rename this quota to "Standard and discount ticket" to avoid confusion.
+The "Standard ticket" should already be checked in the list of products.
-We will enter "Standard ticket" into the name field and change the capacity to 1000 because that is the maximum amount of tickets of this type that we want to sell.
+We will also check the "Discount ticket" in the list and change the capacity to 1900 because that is the maximum amount of tickets of these types that we want to sell.
 We will leave the rest of the settings unchanged and click the :btn:Save: button.
 This takes us to a detailed overview of the status of the "Standard ticket" quota.